ncbi/cxx-toolkit/pages/ch_app.md

 The NCBI intranet users can also get the list of options by clicking on this link: <https://intranet.ncbi.nlm.nih.gov/ieb/ToolBox/NETWORK/lbsmc.cgi?-h>.

-For example, to print a list of hosts which names match the pattern “sutil\*” the user can issue the following command:
+For example, to print a list of hosts which names match the pattern "sutil\*" the user can issue the following command:

     >./lbsmc -h sutil* 0
     LBSMC - Load Balancing Service Mapping Client R100432